special culture

 Adam Reich

-Finneas first broke out co-writing and producing music with his sister, Billie Eilish, in their parents’ Los Angeles home; now, he’s produced music for a list of artists including Drake, Rosalía, and Justin Bieber.
-In ths week’s episode, he speaks with editors Chloe Schama and Chloe Malle about the making of his second solo album, For Cryin’ Out Loud; attending the Met Gala; and working with Alfonso Cuarón on the new Apple TV series Disclaimer.
+Initially recognized for co-authoring and producing tracks alongside his sister, Billie Eilish, within their family’s Los Angeles residence, Finneas has now crafted music for numerous artists like Drake, Rosalía, and Justin Bieber.
+In the latest episode, Chloe Schama and Chloe Malle chat with him regarding his second independent album, For Cryin’ Out Loud; his experience at the Met Gala; and collaborating with Alfonso Cuarón on the fresh Apple TV series Disclaimer.

-Plus, Chioma Nnadi and Chloe Malle discuss the major fashion news of the week, including Chioma’s recent conversion to Maria Callas core (inspired by Angelina Jolie’s new film Maria), the best looks at the Academy Museum Gala, and a review of Armani’s first New York runway show.
+Besides, Chioma Nnadi and Chloe Malle converse about the significant fashion happenings of the week, covering Chioma’s newfound admiration for Maria Callas style (motivated by Angelina Jolie’s latest movie Maria), the finest ensembles at the Academy Museum Gala, and an evaluation of Armani’s debut New York runway display.

 Why Are There So Few Good, Accurate TV Shows About College?